COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Indiana/README_IN.md

     c.
 Output

 3. NCES District and School Demographics, with subfolders for district and school files, as well as a subfolder for clean NCES files.

+    a.
+NCES District Files, Fall 1997-Fall 2022

+    b.
+NCES School Files, Fall 1997-Fall 2022

-4. EDFacts, with a subfolder for each year from 2014-2021.
+5. EDFacts, with a subfolder for each year from 2014-2021.
 Download the wide version of the datasets (from the "Long DTA Datasets" folder) and place them in the appropriate subfolders.

 There are 6. do files which must be run in the following order:
 1. Indiana NCES Cleaning.do